 - 2 medium russet potatoes, peeled and cut into cubes

-- 1 tbsp flour (use AP gluten free flour for GF)
+- 1 tablespoon flour, use AP gluten free flour for GF

 - 1 tbsp butter

-- 4 cups fat free chicken stock (or vegetable broth for vegetarians)
+- 4 cups chicken stock, use vegetable broth for vegetarians

 - 1/2 cup 2% milk

 - salt and fresh pepper

 - Wash leeks very carefully to remove all grit.
 I usually cut them horizontally and separate the rings to make sure no dirt remains.
 Coarsely chop them when washed.

 - In a medium soup pot, melt butter and add flour on low flame.

 - Using a wooden spoon, mix well.
 This will thicken your soup and give it a wonderful flavor.